leshikus/longwar/README.md

 Original version.

 ## Enlightment Circle
-Added more AI cities, added Town Portal to preset Pandora Boxes.
+Added more AI and human cities, added Town Portal to the second zone.

 # Install
 Copy "Long War" and other folders to HotA_RMGTemplates directory of your HotA installation.